CWE-1263: Improper Physical Access Control

-The product is designed such that certain parts be restricted yet does not sufficiently protect against an unauthorized actor’s ability to physically access these restricted regions of the product.
+The product is to be designed with access restricted to certain information, but it does not sufficiently protect against an unauthorized actor's ability to access these areas.

 The table(s) below shows the weaknesses and high level categories that are related to this weakness.
 These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as PeerOf and CanAlsoBe are defined to show similar weaknesses that the user may want to explore.

 The different Modes of Introduction provide information about how and when this weakness may be introduced.
 The Phase identifies a point in the life cycle at which introduction may occur, while the Note provides a typical scenario related to introduction during the given phase.

 The listings below show possible areas for which the given weakness could appear.
 These may be for specific named Languages, Operating Systems, Architectures, Paradigms, Technologies, or a class of such platforms.
 The platform is listed along with how frequently the given weakness appears for that instance.

 Class: Language-Independent (Undetermined Prevalence)